Exawind/amr-wind/docs/sphinx/user/inputs_time.rst

    If this value is greater than zero, it indicates the frequency (in timesteps) at which checkpoint (restart) files are written to disk.

+.. input_param:: time.regrid_start

+  **type:** Integer, optional, default = 0

+  This user-specified parameter sets the base timestep onwards which the mesh is adaptively refined.

+.. input_param:: time.plot_start

+  **type:** Integer, optional, default = 0

+  This user-specified parameter sets the base timestep onwards which the output (plot files) are written to the disk.

+.. input_param:: time.checkpoint_start

+  **type:** Integer, optional, default = 0

+  This user-specified parameter sets the base timestep onwards which the checkpoint (restart) files are written to the disk.

 .. input_param:: time.use_force_cfl